-The AUX-5000 auxiliary unit connects to a 480 VAC supply and ground by means of standard input jacks.
+The AUX-5000 auxiliary unit connects to the 2500 one amphenol connector and 4 buss bars.
 Primary protection is provided by 200-amp fuses F1 and F2.
-Main power is supplied to the output section by power contactors K1 and K2, which are energized when those in the PI2500 are turned on.
-There are three solid state relays, which control power to the three sections of the output transformer T1.
-They may be protected by fuses, and they are equipped with snubbers to prevent spurious turn-on and latching of output.
+Main power is supplied to the output section by power contactors K1 and K2, which are energized main power in the PI2500 is turned on.